dr0cx/Metadata-Tags-for-MP4-files-from-TheTVDB/README.md

     - python update_metadata_tags.py

 # Potential future updates to reduce manual intervention
-- Read directory to load list of show names into a dictonary
+- Read directory to load list of show names into a dictonary series_directory { "show_name": {series folder name}, "show_id": {placeholder for function to get series_id from TheTVDB} }
-- Use API agasint the dictonary to get SHOW_ID for each show
+- Use API agasint series_directory[iterator]["show_name"] to get SHOW_ID for each show
+- Function to determine Season folder with the most recently added episode
+- Determine if the recently added episode is within the past week
+- Only update the tags for most recent episode
+- This will require some way to differentiate betwen a show added in its entirety vs a show that is updtaed one episode at a time

 # TODOs COMPLETED
 - Function to count total number of seasons